Compare and Contrast Marxist, Elite and Democratic Pluralist Theories of Power.

 Classical elite theorists were critical of Marxism in that they argued that although societies can be divided into ruling elite and ruled non-elite or masses, they also argued that the basis of elite power need not be economic.
 The political elite might be powerful in its own right because of its political skills or organisation; because it is a military dictatorship; or because it is based on religious leadership.
 There is no necessary reason why the capitalist class should be able to dominate these different kinds of elite, which, according to classical elite theorists, discredits the Marxist theory.
 Also, according to elite theorists, it is highly unlikely that so-called socialist revolutions will increase the power of the working class because all that will happen is the replacement of one elite by another with no improvement in the overall situation of the working class who, in any case, were considered incapable of exercising any kind of leadership.
 Note that Marxists and classical elite theorists have optimistic and pessimistic views respectively of the potential of the working class.

 Elite theory might also, to some extent, be linked to the work of Max Weber who argued that in modern industrial societies, senior bureaucrats in both industry and government would wield considerable power.
-Also, senior government bureaucrats might use this power in their own interests, for example, to expand the scope of their own departments and , hence, expand their own career prospects, rather than in the interests of the capitalist class.
+Also, senior government bureaucrats might use this power in their own interests, for example, to expand the scope of their own departments and, hence, expand their own career prospects, rather than in the interests of the capitalist class.
 Political scientists have often argued that senior civil servants actually have more power than the government ministers that they are supposed to serve, although this is actually a complex debate with some factors increasing the power of civil servants and other factors increasing the power of ministers.
-Nevertheless Weber also noted the existence of a variety of pressure groups operative in early C20th capitalist societies and hoped that it might be possible to control the activities of the state bureaucracy via effective parliamentary activity and so that some support for the theory of democratic pluralism can also be found in Weber’s work.
+However Weber hoped also that in the newly emerging liberal democratic regimes of the early twentieth century the powers of the state bureaucracy could to some extent be restrained via effective parliamentary scrutiny of their activities and via the existence of competing political parties and pressure groups.
+Weber, therefore, could be seen as an early contributor to theories of the state based upon the ideas of pluralism although it has been suggested that the overall state which he favoured was most likely to develop in the direction of elite pluralism rather than classical pluralism given the extent to which political parties and pressure groups each seemed highly likely to be dominated by their leaders rather than their rank and file members.

 However, there are other criticisms both of the theory of democratic pluralism and of elite pluralism.
-It is argued that they work with a narrow one-dimensional concept of power rather than the broader 2 and 3 dimensional concepts; (you would need information on S. Lukes’ analysis of power to discuss this point further); it is argued that pressure groups other than the trade unions and political parties tend to be dominated by the middle classes so that the working class are poorly represented; the poor and disadvantaged remain marginalised by the political process; the uneven distribution of wealth and income suggests also that power is unevenly distributed; the pluralist theory might be seen as little more than an ideology designed to give an impression of democracy at work whereas in practice, little real democracy exists.
+It is argued that democratic pluralists work with a narrow one-dimensional concept of power rather than the broader 2 and 3 dimensional concepts which were developed by S. Lukes and may be used in modern Marxist theories.
+For further information on S. Lukes’ theories of power click here.
+It is argued also that leadership of pressure groups [other than some trade unions] and political parties tend to be dominated by the middle classes so that the working class are poorly represented; the poor and disadvantaged remain marginalised by the political process; the uneven distribution of wealth and income suggests also that power is unevenly distributed; the pluralist theory might be seen as little more than an ideology designed to give an impression of democracy at work whereas in practice, little real democracy exists